Skip to content

 Male Factor Infertility Causes

-High stress can be counterproductive or counter REproductive for a few reasons: low libido due to stress, spikes in cortisol, blood sugar and insulin leading to hormone imbalance, erectile dysfunction due to stress, stress-related anovulatory cycles, etc. Helping your body handle the stress you’ve got more easily is part of what I do as a naturopath.
+High stress can be counterproductive for a few reasons: low libido due to stress, spikes in cortisol, blood sugar, and insulin leading to hormonal imbalance, erectile dysfunction due to stress, stress-related anovulatory cycles, etc. Helping your body handle the stress you’ve got more easily is part of what I do as a naturopath.

 Implantation Failure

 This is one aspect of fertility that is difficult for conventional fertility clinics to detect and manage.
 It never hurts to create optimal conditions for implantation and encourage the production of a receptive uterine lining.
-As a naturopath, I will enhance the quality of the uterine lining and balance hormones that make for better implantation.
+As a naturopath, I will enhance the quality of the uterine lining and balance hormones to support better implantation.
 Certain vitamins and amino acids help implantation.

 Blocked Fallopian Tubes

-Hysterosalpingo-contrast-sonography (usually shortened to HyCoSy) is an ultrasound procedure used to assess whether the fallopian tubes are open, as well as to detect abnormalities of the uterus and uterine lining.
+Hysterosalpingo-contrast-sonography (usually shortened to HyCoSy) is an ultrasound procedure used to assess whether the fallopian tubes are open and to detect abnormalities of the uterus and uterine lining.
 Endometriosis is a common cause of blocked fallopian tubes.
-Naturopathic medicine for endometriosis works well!
+Naturopathic medicine for endometriosis works well; however, once blocked, the tubes may require medical intervention.

 Thyroid Problems

 Thyroid problems are one of the more common reasons for infertility.
-Thyroid problems fall into 3 categories: overactive (hyperthyroid, Graves disease), underactive (hypothyroid) or Hashimoto’s disease (autoimmune thyroiditis).
-I will correct your thyroid problem in different ways depending on the type and cause of the thyroid issues.
+Thyroid problems fall into three categories: overactive (hyperthyroid, Graves’ disease), underactive (hypothyroid) or Hashimoto’s disease (autoimmune thyroiditis).
+I will treat your thyroid problem in different ways, depending on the type and cause of the issue.
 Read more…

 Lack of Ovulation (Anovulation)

-Anovulation or lack of ovulation occurs for a number of reasons including hormone imbalance, thyroid problems, premature ovarian failure, menopause, PCOS, and stress.
-Reversing the underlying condition that is causing anovulation, helps women in achieving regular ovulation.
+Anovulation or lack of ovulation occurs for a number of reasons, including hormone imbalance, thyroid problems, premature ovarian failure, menopause, PCOS, and stress.
+Reversing the underlying condition that is causing anovulation helps women achieve regular ovulation.
 Read more…

 Poor Egg Quality

-Producing an egg every month is the first step in conceiving, next the egg has to be of good quality.
-Factors that can influence egg quality include hormone balance, oxidative stress,, vitamin and mineral status, and maternal age.
+Producing an egg every month is the first step toward conceiving; next, the egg must be of good quality.
+Factors that can influence egg quality include hormone balance, oxidative stress, vitamin and mineral status, and maternal age.
 Other than maternal age, these are all factors that I can help with.
 Read more…

 Recurrent Miscarriage

-Recurrent miscarriage can be due to low progesterone or luteal phase defect, oxidative stress, hormone imbalance, genetic abnormalities such as MTHFR mutation.
+Recurrent miscarriage can be due to low progesterone or luteal phase defect, endometritis, oxidative stress, hormone imbalance, and genetic abnormalities such as MTHFR mutation.
 These are all factors that I will address with you.

 Advanced Maternal Age/ Age-related Infertility

 Age is just a number, right?
 Although some of the literature makes being over 35 seem like a death sentence for fertility, it doesn’t have to be that way.
-Two of the greatest influences on fertility over the age of 35 are hormone balance and oxidative stress.
+Two of the greatest influences on fertility after age 35 are hormonal balance and oxidative stress.
 I will use naturopathic medicine to combat oxidative stress, rejuvenate the ovaries, and restore healthy hormone balance.

 Ovarian Failure

 Given that the average age for menopause is 52, the ovaries should continue to produce eggs regularly at least up to a woman’s mid-40’s.
-If they appear to be underactive, it’s a matter of delving into some testing to determine the cause of the problem: vitamin/mineral deficiency, underactive thyroid, underactive pituitary, or some other part of the endocrine system that isn’t supporting normal ovarian function.
+If they appear to be underactive, it’s a matter of conducting some testing to determine the cause: vitamin/mineral deficiency, an underactive thyroid, an underactive pituitary, or another part of the endocrine system that isn’t supporting normal ovarian function.
 Once the cause is understood, there are steps that I can take to reverse these issues.

 Hostile Cervical Mucous

 Cervical mucus is meant to assist sperm in reaching the waiting egg.
-However, in some women, the immune system is attacking sperm cells and preventing them from reaching the egg.
-There is a blood test called antiphospholipid antibodies that can help detect antibodies to sperm.
+However, in some women, the immune system attacks sperm cells, preventing them from reaching the egg.
+There is a blood test, called the antiphospholipid antibody test, available only through medical doctors that can help detect antibodies to sperm.

 Cervical Infection

-Certain strains of bacteria can cause an infection of the cervix that can interfere with normal fertility.
-In order to detect these, a high cervical swab needs to be done to check for Mycoplasma and Ureaplasma.
+Certain strains of bacteria can cause a cervical infection that can interfere with normal fertility.
+To detect these, a high-cervical swab is needed to check for Mycoplasma and Ureaplasma.
 This is something to ask your fertility clinic doctor to do.

 Uterine Polyps